osmanbastos/osmanbastos/README.md

 ### About me:

-• Full-stack developer, student of Systems Analysis and Development at Universidade Estácio de Sá.
-Certificate in Agile culture and User Experience by FIAP, in People Management by SEBRAE.
+• Full-stack developer, Systems Development Analyst degree from Estácio University.
+Certificate in 'Javascript Developer' and 'HTML Developer' by DIO, 'DevOps and Agile culture' and 'User Experience' by FIAP, in People Management by SEBRAE.

 • I'm a fan of technology and geek culture.
 I have good communication, good interpersonal relationships, responsibility and  leadership spirit.
 I have a passion for acquiring and sharing knowledge and I seek new experiences in the area of information technology.